 During African American history month, we especially celebrate the sweet potato in honor of George Washington Carver, who is known to have developed hundreds of uses for the plant.
 Born into slavery, Carver’s expertise in botany and agriculture—and his interest in creating better conditions for small farmers—would eventually lead way to a position as a professor and researcher at the famed Tuskegee Institute.

-Special Treat: During February, when folks let their hair down to celebrate Fat Tuesday, sweet potatoes are a particularly relevant treat.
-If you’re visiting Farmers Market during our Mardi Gras 2017 celebration—or anytime—be sure to stop by the Gumbo Pot and try their sweet potato pie, sweet potato salad or sweet potato chips, a perfect accompaniment to Gumbo Pot’s Cajun offerings.
+Special Treat: Be sure to stop by The Gumbo Pot and try their sweet potato pie, sweet potato salad or sweet potato chips, a perfect accompaniment to Gumbo Pot’s Cajun offerings.

 Vegetables in Season in February

 Arugula, Asparagus, Broccoli, Brussels Sprouts, Cabbage, Carrot, Cauliflower, Celery, Collard Greens, Kale, Lettuce, Leeks, Onions, Parsnips, Potatoes, Rutabaga, Spinach, Sweet Potatoes, Turnips